capaj/socket.io-rpc-client/README.md

 For complete examples refer to [socket.io-rpc project](https://github.com/capaj/socket.io-rpc)

 #Tests
-so far only few e2e tests are implemented and they are a part of [socket.io-rpc project](https://github.com/capaj/socket.io-rpc)
+so far only few test scenarios are implemented, fee free to add some.